Mowje/node-cryptopp/README.md

 # node-cryptopp

+__This module is not currently maintained.
+It was known to have [faults](https://gist.github.com/BatikhSouri/b4b76d2f4d0cd5e532f0).
+It hasn't been tested with test vectors.
+USE AT YOUR OWN RISK!__

 Node.js module that statically binds and simplifies the usage of the [Crypto++](http://cryptopp.com) comprehensive cryptography library.
+(Written for Node.js v0.10.x)

 Bindings for:
 * [RSA](https://en.wikipedia.org/wiki/RSA_%28algorithm%29)